chisui/dakka/thesis/main.md

 fromCoolJust (CoolJust a) = a
 ```

-If we want to call this function we first have to prove that the first type argument of `CoolMaybe` is `'True`.
+In order to call this function we first have to prove that the first type argument of `CoolMaybe` is `'True`.
 To define functions that operate on such a type we also have to reflect he transformations in the type.

 ```haskell